fluxcd/website/content/en/blog/2023-06-01-may-update/index.md

 in Flux and provide simple ways to see our work in action and chat with our engineers.

+### GitOpsCon North America 2023

+### Open Source Summit 2023

 ### Recent Events (ICYMI) 📺

 We feel blessed to have such a big community of users, contributors and integrators and so many are happy to talk about their experiences.
-In LAST_MONTH here are a couple of talks we would like to highlight.
+In May here are a couple of talks we would like to highlight.

+...

 Here is a list of additional videos and topics we really enjoyed - please let us know if we missed anything of interest and we will make sure to mention it in the next post!

+...

 ### Upcoming Events 📆

-We are happy to announce that we have a number of events coming up in MONTH- tune in to learn more about Flux and GitOps best practices, get to know the team and join our community.
+We are happy to announce that we have a number of events coming up in April- tune in to learn more about Flux and GitOps best practices, get to know the team and join our community.

 #### Flux Bug Scrub